 Defenses in Multiple Places:

-By deploying a more modern security appliance at your network's edge that incorporates intrusion prevention and detection (IPS/IDS) as well as Geo-based firewall ruleset that can endure active network attacks and can deny traffic from bad networks such as but China and Russia you will quickly reduce the attacks on your network.
+By deploying a more modern security appliance at your network's edge that incorporates intrusion prevention and detection (IPS/IDS) as well as Geo-based firewall ruleset that can endure active network attacks and can deny traffic from bad networks such as but China and Russia, you will quickly reduce the attacks on your network.

 Multiple Layered Defense:

-The reason for wrapping the network with multiple layers of defense is because a single line of protection may be flawed.
+The reason for wrapping the network with multiple layers of defense is that a single protection line may be flawed.
 And the surest way to protect your system from any attacks is to deploy a series of different defenses to cover the weaknesses inherent in each of the individual defenses.
 Malware scanners, firewalls, intrusion detection systems, biometric verification, and local storage encryption tools can individually serve to protect your IT resources in a way others cannot.
-If you’re looking to give your computer systems better protection against the harmful elements that the internet can bring, then give us a call and we’ll have one of our cybersecurity professionals speak to you about what we can do to defend your business.
+If you’re looking to give your computer systems better protection against the harmful elements that the internet can bring, then give us a call, and we’ll have one of our cybersecurity professionals speak to you about what we can do to defend your business.